opsmill/schema-library/extensions/routing_policies_ospf/README.md

 This extension is using the Routing Policies extensions and the Routing OSPF one together.

-Dependencies: `base, extensions.routing, extensions.routing_policies, extensions.routing_ospf`
+Dependencies: `base, extensions/routing, extensions/routing_policies, extensions/routing_ospf`

 ## routing_policies_ospf